How to Enroll

 Formal enrollment in the International Law Concentration is not complete until the Notice of Enrollment form is filed.
 Once enrolled in the Concentration, students will be invited to participate in a variety of programs and special events of interest to international law practitioners.

 Continued enrolment in the International Law Concentration is contingent upon the student:

 - Completing the two required core courses;

 - Completing such other Concentration skills and elective credits so that it is possible to complete the required 18 credits in approved International Law Concentration courses by the time the student graduates;

-- Periodically reviewing the student's progress in attaining the requisite grade point averages with one of the Concentration Faculty Director(s) and/or the Administrative Director of Concentrations; and
+- Periodically reviewing the student's progress in attaining the requisite grade point averages with one of the Concentration Faculty Director(s) and/or the Assistant Dean for Academic Services.

 - Obtaining the Concentration Faculty Directors' approval of the student's plan for completing the Concentration's writing requirement.

-Upon completion of the required courses, elective courses, the writing requirement and total credit hours required by the International Law Concentration, students must complete and file a Notice of Concentration Completion form with the Registrar's office.
+Upon completion of the required courses, elective courses, the writing requirement and total credit hours required by the International Law Concentration, students must complete and file a Notice of Concentration Completion form with the Office of Academic Services.

 The latest date students may file Concentration Completion forms is Nov.
 1 for January graduates, and March 1 for May graduates.